choderalab/openmm-validation/README.md

 Some tests compute the expectation of a quantity from a simulation of finite length.
 * What criteria should we use to judge if the test has passed or failed?

+### Numerical tests
+* Is it appropriate to make comparisons using relative errors in forces and energies, or absolute errors?
+* If absolute errors, what should the criteria be for energies and forces?
+  * For energies, `kT` is a meaningful scale.
+For example, we may want errors less than `0.01*kT`, to ensure equilibrium probabilities are not corrupted substantially.
+  * What would the criteria be for forces?

 ## Detailed test description

 ### Unit tests